galvandaniel/sand-sim/README.md

   --height       Set tile height of the sandbox.
 Overrides --size.
 If specified, width must be specified too.
 ```

-Custom widths and heights are supported up to INT_MAX as defined in limits.h,
-which is platform dependent.
+Custom widths can range anywhere from 40 to 200.
+Custom heights can range anywhere from 23 to 100.

+Non-negative, non-zero custom dimensions which exceed these bounds are bound to
+these limits.

 For example, on Linux, to set the sandbox to be a size of 50 x 80 would look like the following: